 It’s no secret riding a motorcycle poses a serious risk to the rider, and most riders are aware that motorcycle accidents are more likely to result in injury or death than car accidents.
-But most people don’t consider the hard facts: According to a University of Southern California study cited by The Examiner, motorcyclists are thirty-five times more likely to die in an accident than people travelling in cars.
-According to EdgarSnyder.com, in 2011, roughly 90,000 motorcyclists suffered injuries in an accident, and 4,500 motorcyclists died in accidents nationwide.
+But most people don’t consider the hard facts: According a report published by the National Highway Traffic Safety Administration in 2013, motorcyclists are twenty-six times more likely to die in an accident than people travelling in cars.
+According to Insurance Institute for Highway Safety, in 2013, roughly 4,500 motorcyclists died in accidents nationwide.
 Since motorcyclists pose a high risk of injury and have higher incidences of accidents while speeding, motorcycle insurance rates remain high across the country.

 Even experienced riders who use all safety precautions are still at risk, and each year thousands of motorcyclists are involved in serious crashes caused by other drivers.
 While safe riding and the proper equipment can make a huge difference in the outcome of any accident, having good insurance coverage is always the next line of protection.